baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ## Altogether with GitAction.

-So far, we have a Dockerfile that supports multi-platform for .NET 7.
-Combined with GitAction, we can build and push the image to a container registry, specifically Docker Hub in this case.
+We have successfully established a Dockerfile that facilitates multi-platform support for .NET 7.
+In coordination with GitHub Actions, this allows us to construct and propel the respective image to a container registry Docker Hub being our prime focus in this situation.

-Before setting up the GitAction, I would like to introduce a useful feature called **[Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows)**.
-This allows us to define a build workflow that can be reused for many projects in the future.
+Prior to engaging with the GitHub Action setup, I want to highlight a valuable feature known as **[Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows)**.
+This sophisticated feature grants us the capability to outline a build workflow, which can be employed repetitively across multiple projects down the line.

-For example, let's consider the following workflow under **[.github/workflows/docker-publish.yaml](https://github.com/baoduy/ShareWorkflows/blob/main/.github/workflows/docker-publish.yaml)** in the **[ShareWorkflows](https://github.com/baoduy/ShareWorkflows)** repository.
-This workflow builds a Dockerfile for multi-platform and pushes the images to Docker Hub.
+To provide an illustrative example, please consider the undermentioned workflow located at **[.github/workflows/docker-publish.yaml](https://github.com/baoduy/ShareWorkflows/blob/main/.github/workflows/docker-publish.yaml)** within the **[ShareWorkflows](https://github.com/baoduy/ShareWorkflows)** repository.
+This workflow effectively develops a Dockerfile for multi-platform usage and subsequently propels the images to Docker Hub.

 ```yaml
 name: Docker-Publish